All-Russia State Television and Radio Broadcasting Company

-The broadcasting of the All-Russia TV and radio channels is located in Moscow, and also via the regional transmitting centres of the Russian Television and Radio Broadcasting Network forming the terrestrial transmitting network.
+The broadcasting of nationwide TV and radio channels is located in Moscow, via the regional transmitting centres of the Russian Television and Radio Broadcasting Network, forming the terrestrial transmitting network.
 TV and radio channels from Moscow are delivered to the regions via satellite and terrestrial communication channels.
+Regional programmes are produced in regional production studios.
+In December 2019, the media holding company of the All-Russian State Television and Radio Broadcasting Company (VGTRK) reported that it broadcasts its programs in 54 languages spoken in Russia, including from local studios, up from 53 languages in 2010.
+It includes even the critically endangered Nganasan language of a traditionally semi-nomadic people numbering less than a thousand.

-In 2022, in the context of ongoing Russian invasion of Ukraine the company has been accused of spreading propaganda and disinformation, while inciting discord, war, and hatred.
+During the Russian invasion of Ukraine, the broadcaster has been accused of spreading propaganda and disinformation, while also inciting discord and hate.
 Unlike RT, it was mostly produced for internal consumption.
-In 2017 at least one of its channels, RTR Planeta, has been banned in Lithuania.
+In 2015, one of its channels, RTR Planeta, was banned in Lithuania.